BobLiterman/Rboretum/docs/source/content/alignment_functions/getAlignmentPatterns.rst

 .. warning::

-  **Note 2:** Rboretum currently does not support handling of degenerate bases, and classifies them broadly as missing.
+  **Note 2:** Rboretum currently does not support handling of degenerate bases, and classifies them broadly as N/missing.
 Support for degenerate nucleotides is in progress and set for a future release.

 =======================
 Function and Arguments